ptC7H12/Freizeitkasse/TECHNICAL_README.md

 **Purpose:** Calculate participant price based on age, role, and family status.

 **Algorithm:**
+1. Check file cash_status.py for calculation logic in the Folder "OLD"
-1. Get base price from age group in ruleset
+2. Get base price from age group in ruleset
-2. Apply role discount (if participant has role)
+3. Apply role discount (if participant has role)
-3. Apply family discount (based on number of children in family)
+4. Apply family discount (based on number of children in family)
-4. Discounts are NON-STACKING (both calculated from base price, not cumulative)
+5. Discounts are NON-STACKING (both calculated from base price, not cumulative)

 **Key Method:**
 ```dart